ReimaValimaki/Polemic-reuse-data/README.md

 This study is part of the project titled “Causalities of Polemics and Persecution in Late Medieval Europe” (PERSECUTIO, https://sites.utu.fi/persecutio/), funded by the Research Council of Finland (Academy Fellowship 2023–2027, grant number 356086).
 This research was also supported by the Turku Institute for Advanced Studies postdoctoral fellowship (2020–2022).

+Data shared with CC BY 4.0 License, https://creativecommons.org/licenses/by/4.0/deed.en